THE EPISTLE TO THE ROMANS : ITS TEXT,

 Here is depicted what is close to the equivalent of a power failure in

 C) ROMANS 8

 The apostle, then proceeds in Romans 8:18ff., to seeing things first in universal and chronological perspective, the universe groaning as it awaits the termination of curse, and then to the apostolic treatment of the circuit of salvation, foreknowledge, predestination, call, justification, glorification, starting in the pre-temporal and ending in the wonders of eternal life (Romans 8:28-30).
-Once set within this circuit, as if in a magnetic field, one is subscribed to all of it, for there is no brigandage (cf. Aspects of the Glory of the God of all Grace, Ch.
+Once set within this circuit, as if in a magnetic field, one is subscribed to all of it, for there is no brigandage and nothing parts God's chosen from His care (cf. John 10:28-30, Romans 8:28-38, and see Aspects of the Glory of the God of all Grace, Ch.
 6). .

-Not only does entry into it start before our time process was, but nothing can break it once this begins.
-Justification is an easy index to being in it, where Christ who ALONE is the appointed divine emissary, paid the price and faith receives it with pardon in peace (Philippians 4:7).
-This leaves NOTHING for us to add in salvation, for faith seizes the exemption from judgment provided, and grace permits, yes encourages it (cf. Isaiah 32:17).
+Not only does entry into this circuit start before our time process was, but nothing can break it once this begins.
+Justification is an easy index to being in it, where Christ who ALONE is the appointed divine emissary for salvation, paid the price and faith receives it with pardon in peace (Philippians 4:7).
+This leaves NOTHING for us to add in salvation, for faith seizes the exemption from judgment provided, and grace permits, yes encourages its adoption (cf. Isaiah 32:17).